What do you do when your spouse is hopeless with money?

 Also, consider what you will do if the baby comes early, there are complications, you have medical issues.
 All sorts of things can happen which have financial, medical, mental and other implications.
 Plan accordingly.

 I might sound a little harsh in some of the above advice.
 I left an abusive marriage and was a single mother for a few years.
 When I did start the relationship with a new partner, within months I was paralysed and relied on him as my carer.
-We moved interstate, nearly lost everything financially because of my health issues and struggled with debt, job and business issues etc. We were on again/off again for a few years and split fully this year (though we remain friends).
+We moved interstate, nearly lost everything financially because of my health issues and struggled with debt, job and business issues etc. We were on again/off again for a few years and split fully early 2018.
 As a result, I have learnt a lot from being in a marriage, single later and partnering again as well as facing medical issues and splitting from another partner.
 I am quite practical and non-apologetic when it comes to finances now.

 Because of my experiences, I will not leave myself in a financially vulnerable position.
 My finances and my life are my responsibility.
 Though no one plans to break up when they start seeing someone, the reality is over 50% of marriages end in divorce, health issues, death and a whole host of other things mean you should be making your finances a priority.

 Honestly, when I started the second relationship, I pretty much paid for everything because he was unemployed and my carer.
 My business income, the child support my ex paid and a few other things covered what we needed.
 When we moved to Melbourne it was a hot mess and I didn’t push to change things.
 Ultimately, I wish I had been more confident and clear when it came to money in that relationship.
 Lesson learnt!

 Now, I have a few accounts I split my money into for savings, everyday expenses and direct debits set up to invest and pay all my bills.
 This is a system that works for me.
 I have clear goals and set myself up for success with them.
 While I am likely to date again, I will manage finances quite differently.